pryley/site-reviews/ROADMAP.md

 - [ ] **The addon-update filters are untested against the real update-server contract.**
-  `UpdateController::filterUpdatePlugins()` and the compat-addon loop in `filterUpdatePluginsTransient()` consume `Updater::versionUpdate()`, whose response shape belongs to the update server — a test that invents the payload asserts an invented contract, so those paths are exercised only in production.
-The plan: capture one real API response from a licensed site into a fixture, replay it with the suite's `interceptHttp()`, and then test the whole loop honestly — version comparison, the `response` vs `no_update` bucketing, and the `checked` bookkeeping.
-Needs a one-time capture from a licensed install.
+  `UpdateController::filterUpdatePlugins()` and the compat-addon loop in `filterUpdatePluginsTransient()` consume `Updater::versionUpdate()`, whose response shape belongs to the update server (an EDD Software Licensing endpoint — `edd_action=get_version` POSTed to the addon's `UpdateURI`).
+A test that invents the payload asserts an invented contract, so those paths are exercised only in production.

+  Exactly two captures are needed, each the RAW response body (restriction to fields happens client-side in `VersionUpdateDefaults`/`VersionDetailsDefaults`, so one capture serves the transient loop, `filterUpdatePlugins()` AND the plugins_api modal):

+  1. `get_version` with a VALID licence — must show `new_version` and `package`.
+  2. `get_version` with an EMPTY/invalid licence — the unknown contract: the code
+     assumes version-without-`package` (`renderPluginUpdateMessage()` and the
+     upgrade-notice fallback in `VersionUpdateDefaults::finalize()` are built on it).

+  No "up to date" capture: the `response` vs `no_update` bucketing is client-side `version_compare` against the local `Version:` header, which the compat-addon fixture controls.
+No failure capture: `interceptHttp()` fakes the WP_Error.

+  Capture with a temporary `http_api_debug` hook filtered to the update host, then Dashboard → Updates → "Check again" (and "View version details" for plugins_api).
+  BEFORE COMMITTING: scrub the `package` URL's query string (EDD download links carry a licence/expiry token; keep the URL shape, placeholder the values) and record the capture date + addon id + installed version alongside.
+Replay via `interceptHttp()` as `tests/pest/fixtures/updater/*.json`, with the addon registered in `glsr()->retrieveAs('compat')` for the transient loop.

 - [ ] **The asset optimizer assumes the plugin folder is named exactly `site-reviews`.**
   `AbstractAsset::combine()` strips a HARD-CODED `strlen('site-reviews/')` off the end of